 Soon after the war and completely by chance, as is usually the case, Slava’s career in journalism began, first at Borba, then Večernje novosti, back to Borba, then on to Politika.
-He was editor-in-chief of news weekly NIN.
-None of his friends or colleague are alive any longer and he misses them.
+He was the editor-in-chief of newsweekly NIN.
+None of his friends or colleague is alive any longer and he misses them.
 He outlived them all, and today he testifies about one detail from his many decades of socialising with famous Politika journalist and foreign correspondent Miroslav Radojčić:

 For a full 40 years, Slava made notes every day, and every day he worked and kept records.
 He recorded every encounter he made, and there were many because a journalist’s work is such and primarily entails socialising with people who have often been relevant in the political life of the country.
 It shouldn’t be forgotten that he got into journalism very early, aged just over 20.
 Nevertheless, to today’s journalists some things are almost unimaginable:

 “I remained so old-fashioned that I’m technically in the 19th century.
 Apart from replacing a light bulb, I don’t know how to do anything else.
 For me, the computer has not yet been invented and I’ve spent my whole life writing on the Olivetti typewriter that’s almost as old as I am.
 On it, from my mountain of notes, all my books were created.”